What are the benefits of being an Alaska Tribal Network (ATN) community?

 Installing the network equipment in the community

 If a Tribe has resources to take on the installation of the ATN network by following ATN installation requirements, they can participate.
-ATN will provide a list of ATN-qualified installers who will be capable to install the last mile networks using ATS grant funding, or your own funding in your community.
+ATS will manage a list of ATN-qualified installers who will be capable to install the last mile networks using ATS grant funding, or your own funding in your community.

 2. The ATN connects to any available middle mile